Skip to main content

 Maintenance therapy

 Once vitamin D deficiency has been treated, the body's stores of vitamin D have been replenished.
-After this, maintenance treatment is often needed long-term, to prevent further deficiency in the future.
+After this, ongoing maintenance treatment is often needed long-term, to prevent further deficiency in the future.

 This is because it is unlikely that any risk factor for vitamin D deficiency in the first place will have completely resolved.
 The dose needed for maintenance may be lower than that needed to treat the deficiency.